How to use a Franking Machine

 Firstly, any item of franked mail must be sent on the same day that it has been franked.
 So franking mail in readiness for it to be sent out the following day is not permitted.
 This also means that you cannot frank an item that is being used as a return envelope.
 If you are enclosing return envelopes, they must either have a stamp or be prepaid.
 Also, you must post the mail in the area that is indicated on the franking mark.
 This mark has to be perfectly clear and legible.
 Unless otherwise specified, the mark should always be in the top right corner.
 If you are using special envelopes or parcels that are coloured or patterned in any way, it is advisable to print the franking mark on to labels that can then be attached to the mail in the correct position, as with larger packets.

 When sending franked mail, it should always be bundled correctly.
 So, items of the same size, type and class should be grouped together and there shouldn’t be any non-franked items mixed in.
 Each bundle should be secured with an elastic band and put in the correct pouch, as supplied by Royal Mail: red pouches for first class and green pouches for second class.
 For larger items, Royal Mail supplies bags and, in some cases, trays.
-These pouches, bags or trays can then be taken to a Post Office, although for large items in bags or trays it may be necessary to take them to a Mail Centre, which used to be known as a sorting office.
+These pouches, bags or trays can then be taken to a Post Office, to a Mail Centre [formerly sorting offices] or collected by arrangement.

 In order to use your franking machine, it will need to have a license from Royal Mail.
-This will most likely be arranged for you by your supplier, but check to make sure that the machine will be ready to use straightaway.
-Your supplier will also explain to you the options available for you to keep your machine topped up and in credit.
-Machines can be credited online, over the phone or in arrears – the precise method(s) available to you will depend on the model and the nature of your contract with the supplier.
-Also, make sure that your machine will be automatically kept up to date with Royal Mail’s tariffs so that when there is a change to the postal rates, your machine will be franking at the correct prices.
+This is usually arranged by your provider and they’ll explain the options available for you to keep your machine topped up and in credit.
+Franking machines can be credited online via LAN or analogue telephone line, on the telephone or in arrears by invoice – the precise methods available to you will depend on the model and the nature of your contract with the provider.
+Make sure that your franking machine is automatically kept up to date with Royal Mail’s tariffs so that when there is a change to the postal rates, your machine will be franking at the correct prices.

 Replacing ink cartridges

-Franking machines use red ink cartridges that correspond to the make and type of the machine.
-Some machines can only accept cartridges made by the manufacturer of the machine itself.
-Other machines can accept cartridges that have been made by other suppliers, and these are often less expensive.
-When selecting a franking machine, it is a good idea to ask about the availability and price range of the ink cartridges it will require.
+Franking machines use ink cartridges that correspond to the make and type of the franking machine [for example, blue ink indicates a Smart Meter and red ink denotes a standard franking machine].
+Some franking machines can only accept cartridges made by the manufacturer, others accept “generic” cartridges made by other providers and these are often less expensive.
+When selecting a franking machine, it is a good idea to ask about the availability and price of the ink cartridges it will require.